ARM-software/lisa/README.md

 to use, and the kind of platform (e.g. "linux" or "android") and the board (if it is supported by the toolkit, e.g. "tc2" or "juno")

-The set of target configuration considered by the test as well as the set of workloads to execute on each configuration is defined by a test specific configuration file.
+The set of target configurations considered by the test as well as the set of workloads to execute with each configuration is defined by a test specific configuration file.
 In the case of the EAS regression suite, this file is *tests/eas/rfc_eas.config*.
 Have a look at this file and ensure to enable/tune the "confs" and "wloads" sections.
 The default configuration runs a predefined set of tests which are commonly used for EAS RFC postings.

 Once eveything has been configured to run the test, execute it with:

 	nosetests -v tests/eas/rfc.py:EAS

-This command will run all the configured experiments and collect the results into the output folder generated by the TestEnv and pointed to by "results_latest" symlink in the top folder.
+This command will run all the configured experiments and collect the results into the output folder generated by the TestEnv and pointed to by the "results_latest" symlink in the top folder.

 Once the test has completed, report the results using the command:

 	./tools/report.py  --base noeas --tests eas

-which will generate a table comparing energy/performance metrics for the "eas" configuration with respect to the "noeas" configuration.
+This will generate a table comparing energy/performance metrics for the "eas" configuration with respect to the "noeas" configuration.

 ### Target configuration